-For the second year running, Powershop and Diamond Energy – both based in Victoria – topped the national ratings table as the greenest energy suppliers in Australia.
+For the second year running, Powershop and Diamond Energy – both based in Victoria – topped the national ratings table as the greenest energy companies in Australia.
 They also, therefore, led the way in the states in which they operate.
-Bottom of the list were Simply Energy with a score of 2.9 and People Energy (1.9).
+Bottom of the list were Simply Energy and People Energy.

 Meridian Energy owns two wind farms in Australia which generate more energy than Powershop currently sells to customers, the report states.
 “Powershop currently supplies around 50,000 customers in Victoria and NSW and has developed innovative ways to market to consumers and to communicate with them”.
 The report also praised Powershop for having the highest GreenPower sales relative to total sales and a large proportion of GreenPower customers on 100% equivalent plans.